Adversarial Attack and Defense on Point Sets: Defense Methods

 \subsection{Perturbation Methods}

-\paragraph{Gaussian Noising.} As common practices \cite{vincent2008extracting, DCN} for robustness test in machine learning, we first add Gaussian noises $\rho$ to $X$, named \textit{Gaussian Noising Method} $\mathcal{G}_i^\sigma(\cdot)$.
+\paragraph{Gaussian Noising} As common practices \cite{vincent2008extracting, DCN} for robustness test in machine learning, we first add Gaussian noises $\rho$ to $X$, named \textit{Gaussian Noising Method} $\mathcal{G}_i^\sigma(\cdot)$.

 The noises are i.i.d. sampled from a Gaussian distribution $N(0 ,{\sigma ^2})$.
-Adding undirectional Gaussian noise to $X$ helps the attacked models to escape from the narrow adversarial sub-space, which enables an effective follow-up detection.
+Adding non-directional Gaussian noise to $X$ helps the attacked models to escape from the narrow adversarial sub-space, which enables an effective follow-up detection.

-\paragraph{Quantification.} Motivated by the fact that adversarial perturbations are by definition small in magnitude, we define a \textit{Quantification Method} $\mathcal{Q}_i^\mu(\cdot)$ to convert the inputs into low numerical precision with multiple quantification levels,
+\paragraph{Quantification} Motivated by the fact that adversarial perturbations are by definition small in magnitude, we define a \textit{Quantification Method} $\mathcal{Q}_i^\mu(\cdot)$ to convert the inputs into low numerical precision with multiple quantification levels,

 where $\mu$ defines as a max quantification level.
 For $i=1,...,M$, quantification level ranges from $\mu / M$ to $\mu$.
 With larger quantification level, $X'$ appears more distorting.
-PC-Nets are robust to natural samples with a degree of distortion, while we observe that adversarial samples are vulnerable to quantification, resulting in chaotic distributions of outputs from the classifier and distinguishable statistics.
+PC-Nets are robust to natural \tifs{examples} with a degree of distortion, while we observe that adversarial \tifs{examples} are vulnerable to quantification, resulting in chaotic distributions of outputs from the classifier and distinguishable statistics.

-\paragraph{Random Sampling.}
+\paragraph{Random Sampling}

 The above perturbations are defined on the Euclidean space, we then define a perturbation on the number of points changed $\Delta N$.
 For $X$ contains $N$ points, we randomly sample $n$ ($n < N$) points $s_i$ from $X$ without replacement, named \textit{Random Sampling Method} $\mathcal{S}_i^n(X)$.